bhauman/cljs-test-display/README.md

 ```

 It is important to note that the `cljs-test-display.core/init!`
-function is designed to be called repeatedly in the same environment
+function is designed to be called repeatedly in the same environment,
 to facilitate hot reloading and test re-runs.

-> For the best development experience, is best to invoke your test
+> For the best development experience, invoke your test
 > runner after every hot reload.

 ## Development